jdjaxon/linux_cac/README.md

 ### Manual Installation
 #### Staging
-1. Download DOD certs from DISA [here](https://militarycac.com/maccerts/AllCerts.zip).
-2. Run the following command to install the CAC middleware:
+1. Run the following command to install the CAC middleware:
 ```
 sudo apt install libpcsclite1 pcscd libccid libpcsc-perl pcsc-tools
 ```
-3. To verify that your CAC is detected, run (stop with ctrl+c):
+2. To verify that your CAC is detected, run (stop with ctrl+c):
 ```
 pcsc_scan
 ```
-4. Download and install cackey from [here](http://cackey.rkeene.org/fossil/wiki?name=Downloads).
+3. Download and install cackey from [here](http://cackey.rkeene.org/fossil/wiki?name=Downloads).
-5. Run the following command to verify the location of the cackey module and make note of the location:
+4. Run the following command to verify the location of the cackey module and make note of the location:
 ```
 find / -name libcackey.so 2>/dev/null
 ```